yjg30737/pyqt-show-button-when-hover-widget/README.md

 # pyqt-show-button-when-hover-widget
 PyQt show the button to the bottom right of the widget when mouse cursor hover

+## Overview
+This package is for the one who needs tutorial or example.
+Examine the code whatever you want.

+Base widget is QGraphicsView.

+When mouse cursor hover on the widget addBtn(plus icon, QPushButton type) and delBtn(minus icon) will be appeared.

+You can show image on the QGraphicsView by clicking addBtn and select the image file.

+If image file is shown, you can delete it by clicking delBtn.

 ## Requirements
 PyQt5 >= 5.8